 Kirsty also praised our regular delivery drivers at Diamond Freight.
 Unfortunately, builders from the 1700s didn’t have the foresight to make driveways wide enough for a 7.5-ton hiab lorry.
 Fortunately, Diamond doesn’t employ ‘jobsworths’ and instead of abandoning the tank on the driveway, Steve suggested using some old rollers left over from all the building work and helped to roll the tank to the back garden ready for installation.

 The old dilapidated tank has now been replaced with a new and compliant fire protected tank.
-Heating oil is no longer a cause for anxiety and with the new Watchman Sonic, which comes with the tank, Kirsty and co. are no longer running outside to check the oil levels.
+Heating oil is no longer a cause for anxiety and with the new Watchman Sonic, which comes with the tank.
+Kirsty and husband are no longer running outside to check the oil levels.
 In fact, Kirsty has become a bit of a dab hand and has a tip for others heating their homes with oil: see if there are any heating oil clubs in your area.
 These are communities of people who have banded together to buy their heating oil in bulk thus lowering the overall cost of each litre of fuel.
 Kirsty’s club Yobco ended up being considerably cheaper than the mainstream delivery companies she tried.
 The tank is now full and ready for the bitterest winter.

 For more tips, information, advice and industry insights covering everything from the basic question “what is heating oil?” to the money-saving “how can I get the best price for heating oil?” check out An Expert Guide to Heating Oil Storage.
 You can also view our Expert Guide to Fire Rated Oil Tanks to see how fire protection can benefit you.